achrisk/WCCI2020-BCI-Challenge/README.md

 ### Within Subject Classification

 Several methods were compared using 5-fold cross validation kappa scores.
-DNN with two layers: 16 hidden units and 1 sigmoid output unit is used to produce final results.
+DNN with two layers: 16 hidden units and 1 sigmoid output unit on Riemannian features is used to produce final results.

 ### Cross Subject Classification